egglang/sonicky/README.md

 * reedsolo
 * PyAudio

-You will also need `pyautogui` in order to use slide operator example.
+You will also need [pyautogui][1] if you want to use a slide operator example.

 Android module: